 - “Other people learn faster than I do.”

-The truth is that learning Japanese requires sacrifice of time and energy.
-Even if you only have 30 minutes free each day, use that time to study.
+The truth is that learning Japanese requires time and energy sacrifice.
+Even if you only have 30 minutes free per day, use that time to study.
 Small daily steps are better than not moving at all.

 Be Free

 Of course, certain methods may or may not work for you; the best thing is to find what fits your profile the most.
-If you're not good at studying alone, perhaps an option is to do an exchange in Japan.
+If you are not good at studying alone, perhaps an option is to do an exchange in Japan.

 Studying Japanese alone can be challenging, but it is completely possible with organization, discipline, and passion.
-Love the language, set realistic goals, and make learning an enjoyable part of your day.
+Love the language, set realistic goals, and make learning a pleasurable part of your day.
 Remember: consistency is more important than speed.